IDMNYU/IdeationPrototyping_LadyK/Future.md

 * Timeline of the problem/situation/challenge and surrounding events
 * Evidence of World Research -  <strong>  annotated  </strong>
 * Evidence of Idea Research - <strong> diversity of sources, via an [annotated bibliography](assignmentBriefs/Future_Annotated_Bibliography.md) </strong>
-* Storyboard (with narrative arc telling a story from your world NOT HOW YOUR WORLD CAME INTO BEING) -  see Slack for slides & links<strong>  </strong>
+* Storyboard (with narrative arc telling a story from your world NOT HOW YOUR WORLD CAME INTO BEING) -  see Slack for slides & links & Miro templates: Story-ish Conversations, Sticky Steps, Storyboards, Five T's of Story/Narrative, Storybuilding, etc <strong>  </strong>

 ____________________________________________________________
 ## Part 3: The final for this course 15% of final grade